 (Oh, you want one unit: timer and lamp together?
 Can’t use it to read by, for most of ‘em, so careful there.
 Oh, you already knew you shouldn’t be reading in bed anyway? okay then, here’s one: it’s more expensive than the above but it had bird song alarms and it looks cool — Philips Wake-Up.
 Their cheaper one only beeps, no birds; check out the comparison table down the page at Amazon.

 Using a Dawn Simulator

-Start using it in the fall when at your regular wake-up time (you do have a regular wake-up time, don't you?
-You've read about how that's a good thing?) your room is not filled with sunshine anymore.
-Keep using it until the following spring when the sun is "ahead" of your dawn simulator, giving your room more light sooner than your little light.
+Start using it in the fall when at your regular wake-up time (you do have a regular wake-up time, don’t you?
+You’ve noticed it’s a common ingredient in nearly all the bipolar-specific psychotherapies?) your room is not filled with sunshine anymore.
+Keep using it until the following spring when the sun is “ahead” of your dawn simulator, giving your room more light sooner than your little light.